++dejs:format

 Array as list

-function is a wet gate that takes wit
+The +ar function is a wet gate that takes wit and produces a new gate which takes jon.

 Accepts

-and is the sample of the wet gate.
+wit is a fist and is the sample of the wet gate.

-is the sample of the gate produced by the wet gate.
+jon is a json array containing the kind of json that wit handles. jon is the sample of the gate produced by the wet gate.

 Produces

-is the type produced by wit
+A (list [type]) where [type] is the type produced by wit.

 Source